Living With an Alcoholic

 If you’re a victim of domestic violence, you can call the National Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Government resources are available through the Department of Justice.

-Alcoholism (as well as addiction to other substances) can foster challenging patterns in intimate relationships even when no abuse is present.
+Addiction to alcohol, as well as to other substances, can foster challenging patterns in intimate relationships even when no abuse is present.

-The recovery of one partner from alcoholism is quite often dependent upon behavioral and emotional changes made by both partners together.
+The recovery of one partner from an alcohol use disorder is quite often dependent upon behavioral and emotional changes made by both partners together.

 When Is Drinking a Problem in a Relationship?